abhay-m-prasannakumar/Smart-Automated-Nursing-Assistant/README.md

 Smart Automated Nursing Assistant is seamless innovative project which reduces the worload of nurses and improves the effieciency of hospital management.
-Harware components includes:
+The detailed report with all requirements ,working and details is attached.Read the working before running the program Harware components includes:
 ESP32 Devkit
 L298N Motor Driver